ZSHJoanna/pycs-diy/tdc_test/README.md

     python3 multiple_0.py name double numberofcurves --dir='path_to_working_directory'

 This will set up the directories for this multiple pipeline and generate the multiple config file in the `./config/multiple` directory under the name `config_multiple_name.py` and can be modified before running the next script.
-Check the README from the main pipeline for more informations on the different parameters.
+Check the [README](../scripts/README.md) from the main pipeline for more information on the different parameters.

 ## 1. Create data set